orisai/scheduler/docs/README.md

 ## Why do you need it?

-Let's say you already use cron jobs configured via crontab (or custom solution given by hosting).
-Each cron has to be registered in crontab in every single environment (e.g. local, stage, production) and application itself is generally not aware of these cron jobs.
+Cron jobs configured via crontab (or a hosting-specific solution) must be registered in every environment (e.g. local, stage, production), and the application itself is generally not aware of them.

-With this library you can manage all cron jobs in application and setup them in crontab with single line.
+Manage all cron jobs in the application and set them up in crontab with a single line.

 > Why not any [alternative library](https://github.com/search?q=php+cron&type=repositories)?
-There is ton of them.
+There are tons of them.

-Well, you are right.
-But do they manage everything needed?
-By not using crontab directly you loose several features that library has to replicate:
+Most alternatives do not cover everything needed.
+By not using crontab directly, a library must replicate several
+features:

-- [parallelism](#parallelization-and-process-isolation) - jobs should run in parallel and start in time even if one or more run for a long time
+- [parallelism](#parallelization-and-process-isolation) – jobs should run in parallel and start in time even if one or more run for a long time
-- [failure protection](#handling-errors) - if one job fails, the failure should be logged and the other jobs should still be executed
+- [failure protection](#handling-errors) – if one job fails, the failure should be logged and the other jobs should still be executed
-- [cron expressions](#execution-time) - library has to parse and properly evaluate cron expression to determine whether job should be run
+- [cron expressions](#execution-time) – library has to parse and properly evaluate cron expression to determine whether job should be run

 Orisai Scheduler solves all of these problems.

-On top of that you get:
+On top of that:

-- [locking](#locks-and-job-overlapping) - each job should run only once at a time, without overlapping
+- [locking](#locks-and-job-overlapping) – each job runs only once at a time, without overlapping
-- [per-second scheduling](#seconds) - run jobs multiple times in a minute
+- [per-second scheduling](#seconds) – run jobs multiple times in a minute
-- [timezones](#timezones) - interpret job schedule within specified timezone
+- [timezones](#timezones) – interpret job schedule within specified timezone
 - [events](#events) for accessing job status
 - [overview of all jobs](#list-command), including estimated time of next run
 - running jobs either [once](#run-command) or [periodically](#worker-command) during development